Crème caramel: Brazil and Venezuela

-In Venezuela and Brazil, it is often made with condensed milk, milk, eggs, and sugar caramelized on top.
-The Venezuelan version is known as quesillo ("small cheese") and in Brazil, it is known as pudim, specifically pudim de leite ("milk pudding").
-It can have variations of flavor, such as chocolate, coconut, paçoca (peanut candy), cheese, and others, being the condensed milk pudding a base recipe.
+In Venezuela and Brazil, it is often made with condensed milk, milk, eggs, and caramelized sugar on top.
+The Venezuelan version is known as quesillo ("small cheese") and in Brazil, a local version is known as pudim, specifically pudim de leite ("milk pudding"), though the traditional flan is also commercially available.
+Pudim can have variations of flavor, such as chocolate, coconut, paçoca (peanut candy), cheese, and others, condensed milk pudding being a base recipe.

+Cambodia, Laos, and Thailand

+In Cambodia, Laos, and Thailand, crème caramel often made with condensed milk, milk, coconut milk (as alternative), coconut cream, eggs and caramelized sugar on top.

 Caribbean

-Also at most equatorial and Caribbean countries the inclusion of coconut, condensed milk and evaporated milk is widespread.
-The milk base may also be flavored with nuts, fruit, and so on.
+In many Caribbean countries, the inclusion of coconut, condensed milk and evaporated milk is widespread.
+The milk base may also be flavored with nuts and fruits.

 Chile

 In Chile, Leche asada or 'roasted milk' is similar to Crème caramel because it is made with the same ingredients, but Leche asada has a less smooth texture and is baked directly, which creates a toasted layer on the surface.
 In Chile, it is often eaten with dulce de membrillo (quince jelly) or condensed milk.